Signing Instruction for Deafness

 The trial information does not specify whether participants need to stop taking their current medications.

-What data supports the effectiveness of the treatment Strategic and Interactive Signing Instruction (SISI) for deafness?
+What prior data suggests that the Strategic and Interactive Signing Instruction is safe for deaf children?

 This trial is for deaf children aged 5 to 8 who are at high risk of language delays.
 It aims to improve their sign language skills, which may help with literacy and health outcomes.